kubewarden/kubewarden-controller/crates/kwctl/cli-docs.md

 **Usage:** `kwctl push [OPTIONS] <policy> <uri>`

+The annotations found inside of policy's metadata are going to be part of the OCI manifest.
+The multi-line annotations are skipped because they are not compatible with the OCI specification.
+The 'io.kubewarden.policy.source' annotation is propaged as 'org.opencontainers.image.source' to allow tools like renovatebot to detect policy updates.

 ###### **Arguments:**

 * `<POLICY>` — Policy to push.
 Can be the path to a local file, a policy URI or the SHA prefix of a policy in the store.